Leaving the hospital for the third-time in six-weeks my mother expressed her frustration with an unrelenting disorder ravaging her golden years.

 Pushing her wheelchair passed an open stairwell in the lobby of Greenwich Hospital, “Mah” gazed into the well and expressed her preference for a faster ride to THE exit.

-“Just thrown me down the steps!” the old-lady said.
-Her brain likely sending a message to her hands to point in the stair’s direction; but these days my mother’s wits are faster than her limbs.
+“Just thrown me down the steps!”
+Her brain likely telling her hands to point the step's way but these days, mom's wits are faster than her limbs, explaining her stillness.

 In 2001 Benjamin Moore adopted the color and branding in use today on the company’s fleet of trucks and trailers.
 The silhouette familiar at the loading docks and back doors of more than 7,000 independently-owned paint and hardware stores the fleet services.